mara131313/Antonio/README.md

 The proposed design of the remote is inspired by a red panda paw, matching the robot’s red panda–inspired visual identity.
 This design was chosen to make the interaction playful, intuitive, and visually distinctive.
 At the center of the controller, a touch display will be integrated for menu navigation and visual feedback.

 An on/off power button will be placed on the tip of the pinky finger.
 The thumb fingertip will include a joystick used for controlling the robot's movement.
-Additionally, a buzzer will be integrated into the index finger, providing audio feedback when selecting or confirming menu options.
+Additionally, a buzzer will be integrated below the display, providing audio feedback when selecting or confirming menu options.

 1. MOVEMENT
   - the robot's direction is controlled using a joystick located on the thumb
   - the joystick allows forward, backward, and left/right movement
 2. SETTINGS
+  - remote settings:
+    - theme song: allows turning the theme song on/off
-  - volume: allows adjusting the volume
+    - volume: allows adjusting the volume of the buzzer
+    - brightness: allows adjusting the brightness of the remote's display
-  - music: allows selecting different tracks
+  - music: allows selecting different tracks, skipping, pausing and selecting previous songs
+  - robot settings:
     - face expression: allows changing ANTONIO's face from the established options
+    - brightness: allows adjusting ANTONIO's 2 displays' brightness (*not yet*)
+    - volume: allows adjusting ANTONIO'S spearks' volume (*not yet*)
+    - speed: allows choosing the speed at which ANTONIO moves (*not yet*)
-  - test mode: allows testing each moving component individually
+  - test mode: allows testing each moving component individually (*not yet*)
   - about creators: shows info about the creators of ANTONIO :
     - Vraciu Mara-Alina - https://github.com/mara131313
     - Andrei Cosmin Petru - https://github.com/cosmo1avo
     - Pincu Victor Andrei - https://github.com/PincuVictor
+    - each creator will have their own individual dance planned (*not yet*)

 ## BILL OF MATERIALS
 ### ROBOT: